Social Security Number

 Information for UWB Employers

 UW Bothell Fiscal & Payroll Services has fantastic information to help you get started on what paperwork to complete and collect when hiring an international student (on a F-1 visa).
-Please visit www.uwb.edu/finance/payroll and seehe Foreign Nationals section.
+Please visit www.uwb.edu/finance/payroll and see the Foreign Nationals section.

 Frequently Asked Questions